Yuli Edelstein: After speakership

 Following the establishment of the thirty-fifth government, Edelstein was sworn in as minister of health on 17 May 2020, and remained as minister until the thirty-sixth government was sworn in on 13 June 2021.
 On 11 October, he announced his intention to challenge Netanyahu for the leadership of the Likud in the next leadership election.
 Ahead of the 2022 election, he withdrew from the race, leading to its cancellation due to a lack of candidates.
-In primaries for the party list held in August, Edelstein was placed on the 18th place on the Likud list and returned back to the Knesset.
-Upon the Knesset's inauguration, Edelstein was elected Chairman of the Knesset's Foreign Affairs and Defense Committee.
-Likud voted to replace him with Boaz Bismuth on 23 July 2025, over his unwillingness to put forth a Haredi draft law.
+In primaries for the party list held in August, Edelstein was placed on the 18th place on the Likud list and returned to the Knesset.
+Upon the Knesset's inauguration, Edelstein was elected chairman of the Knesset's Foreign Affairs and Defense Committee.
+Likud voted to replace him with Boaz Bismuth on 23 July 2025, over his unwillingness to put forth a law mandating Haredi conscription.
 Over a week later, the Knesset House Committee approved Bismuth's appointment, with the Knesset Foreign Affairs and Defense Committee voting in favor of it shortly after.
-Edelstein sent his proposed version of the draft law, which would have implemented various penalties for draft evaders, including cancellation of drivers licenses and banning their international travel, to lawmakers earlier in the day.
+Edelstein sent his proposed version of the draft law, which would have implemented various penalties for draft evaders, including cancellation of driver's licenses and banning their international travel, to lawmakers earlier in the day.

+He voted in late October for the preliminary reading of a bill, which called for annexing the West Bank, while all other Likud members boycotted it.
+The following week, Ofir Katz, who serves as the whip for the coalition, informed Edelstein that he was being removed from his position on the Foreign Affairs and Defense Committee.
+His replacement on the committee is Tally Gotliv.

+Edelstein stated in a June 2026 interview that was partially aired by Channel 12 that he planned to "set off on a new political path."
+On 13 July, he joined the opposition in voting against the coalition-backed Basic Law: Torah Study.

+Post-Likud career

+He launched a new party in August 2026 alongside Gilad Erdan, ahead of the 2026 Israeli legislative election.

+The name of the party, Unity, was revealed on 11 August.